Guide to Visiting One World Trade Center

 Indulge in an evening to remember at ONE Dine, One World Trade Centre New York’s ultimate dining and drinking experience.
 The New York themed menu is a fun way to celebrate something special and guests are welcome for a cocktail, bar snack or a gourmet experience.
 Tip: you will need an Observatory ticket to enter and make a dinner reservation.

 Of course, you won’t want to forget your camera for shots of the iconic skyline which, by day or night, is one of the most breath-taking vistas in all of New York.
 You can also make the most of a professional photographer for a take-home souvenir and visit the souvenir shop full of One World Trade Center-themed gifts.

 A trip to the Big Apple in the holiday season is one of the best times of years to experience the iconic city in all its cheer and One World Trade Center’s Winter Onederland promises a giant snow globe, Santa Visits, family-friendly Christmas displays, as well as Christmas themed drinks and dining - fun for everyone!

-If you plan on visiting the One World Trade Center’s 9/11 Memorial & Museum you can visit between 9am-8pm daily.
+If you plan on visiting the One World Trade Center’s 9/11 Memorial & Museum you can visit during their opening hours between 9am-8pm daily.
 To visit the One World Observatory, it is open 9am-9pm 7 days a week with last admission 8.15pm (check website for amended holiday hours over Christmas & New Year and during the summer months).
 ONE Dine is open for meals from 12pm-9pm daily with last reservations at 6.45pm.